About Forestry Sector Council

 Sustainable, diverse and growing

 The Forestry Sector Council is a not-for-profit organization dedicated to developing a skilled and professional workforce for the forestry industry in Nova Scotia.
-We collaborate with partners to identify and solve labour challenges, advance innovation in human resources, and build capacity in our sector.

 We are one of 14 provincial sector councils and a member of the Association of Industry Sector Councils.